osuosl/timesync/source/error.rst

 ---------------------

-This error would be returned when an identifier field (e.g. time UUID or activity slug) is malformed or otherwise not valid for use.
-This is to be distinguished from Object Not Found: Object Not Found occurs when a perfectly valid, well-formed identifier is supplied, but no object matching the identifier could be found; an identifier is considered invalid if it does not match the expected format (e.g. a slug with special characters or a non-numeric ID field).
+This error would be returned when an identifier field (e.g. time UUID or activity slug) is malformed or otherwise not valid for use; an identifier is considered invalid if it does not match the expected format (e.g. a slug with special characters or a non-numeric ID field).

+This is to be distinguished from Object Not Found: Object Not Found occurs when a perfectly valid, well-formed identifier is supplied, but no object matching the identifier could be found.

-Object Not Found is therefore considered to be a temporary error (making an identical request later may not return the same error), while Invalid Identifier is considered a permanent error (the request will always return this error, pending changes to the specification).
+Object Not Found is therefore considered to be a temporary error (making an identical request later may return an object instead of an error), while Invalid Identifier is considered a permanent error (the request will always return this error, pending changes to the specification).

 .. code-block:: javascript

   {
     "status": 400,
     "error": "Invalid identifier",
     "text": "Expected ${slug/uuid} but received ${received_identifier}",
     "values": [${received_identifier}]
   }

 With multiple invalid identifiers, the error is formatted like so:

 .. code-block:: javascript

   {
     "status": 400,
     "error": "Invalid identifier",
     "text": "Expected ${slug/uuid} but received: ${bad}, ${bad}, ${bad}", "values": [${bad}, ${bad}, ...]
   }

 -------------------------

 6. Authentication Failure
 -------------------------

-This error is returned when authentication fails for a valid user.
+This error is returned when authentication fails for any reason.
 The text of the error may change based on what kind of authentication backend the TimeSync server is running.

 .. code-block:: javascript

   {
     "status": 401,
     "error": "Authentication failure",
     "text": "Invalid username or password" / "Bad oAuth token" / etc }

 ----------------------